darthsebulba04/homeassistant/ESPHOME-SENSORS.md

 # Sensors

-## Plant Moisture Sensor
+## Soil Moisture Sensor
-Returns a value between 0 to 1 with 1 being dry.
+This sensor measures soil moisture levels.
+It has two modes.
+Digital which provides 0 or 1 depending on the moisture level or a value between 0 and 1 as a more accurate percentage of the moisture.

 ![sensor-plant-moisture]

 ## BME280
-Using i2c, returns temperature, humidity, and barometric pressure.
+Using i2c, this sensor measures temperature, humidity, and barometric pressure.

 ![sensor-bme280]